-- 5.1 The goal of the UKRR is to improve care for patients with renal disease.
-The appropriate use of UKRR information should improve equity of access to care, adequacy of facilities, availability of important but high-cost therapies such as erythrocyte stimulating agents and the efficient use of resources.
-The continuing comparative audit of the quality of care should facilitate the improvement of care and outcomes of care.
-It is intended to identify and publish examples of good practice.
-In such ways, patients will be the ultimate beneficiaries of the exercise. - 5.2 A leaflet has been provided, in collaboration with the NKF, by which patients may opt out of the collection of identifiable data by the UKRR if they wish. - 5.3 Information from the UKRR will complement the individual records available on 'RenalPatientView' where it is accessible.
+5.1 The goal of the UKRR is to improve care for patients with renal disease.
+The appropriate use of UKRR information should improve equity of access

+- to care, adequacy of facilities, availability of important but high cost therapies and the efficient use of resources.
+The continuing comparative audit of the quality of care should facilitate the improvement of care and outcomes of care. - 5.2 A leaflet and poster has been provided, in collaboration with the NKF, by which patients may opt out of the collection of identifiable data by the UKRR if they wish.
+This was renewed in 2012 as part of the Renal Registry's NIGB submission, however opt out remains low. - 5.3 Information from the UKRR will complement the individual records available on 'RenalPatientView' where it is accessible.